-Adaptable: able to deal with new and changing conditions C hallenge 0 0 0 O Strength Assertive: honest, direct and willing to stand up for yourself Challenge 0 0 0 Strength Composed: think carefully before reacting and resist being impulsive Challenge 0 0 0 O Strength Content: happy and satisfied with your life Challenge 0 0 0 O Strength Empathic: intensely aware of needs and feelings - your own, and other people's Challenge 0 0 0 O Strength Expressive: can communicate your emotions to others in a healthy way Challenge 0 0 0 O Strength Influential: can guide other's emotions in a purposeful way Challenge 0 0 0 O Strength Intimate: build and maintain healthy and close personal relationships O Challenge 0 0 0 Strength
+Adaptable: able to deal with new and changing conditions Challenge 0 0 0 O Strength Assertive: honest, direct and willing to stand up for yourself Challenge 0 0 0 O Strength Composed: think carefully before reacting and resist being impulsive Challenge 0 0 0 O Strength Content: happy and satisfied with your life Challenge 0 0 0 O Strength Empathic: intensely aware of needs and feelings - your own, and other people's Challenge 0 0 0 O Strength Expressive: can communicate your emotions to others in a healthy way Challenge 0 0 0 O Strength Influential: can guide other's emotions in a purposeful way Challenge 0 0 0 O Strength Intimate: build and maintain healthy and close personal relationships Challenge 0 0 0 O Strength

-Optimistic: have a positive outlook on life 0 0 0 Strength Perceptive: keenly aware of your emotions and those of other people Challenge 0 0 0 Strength Regulated: able to manage your emotions and behavior in a variety of situations Challenge 0 0 0 Strength Resilient: can deal with pressure and stress in a healthy way Challenge 0 0 0 O Strength Motivated: persist and overcome difficulties to achieve goals Challenge 0 0 0 O Strength Connected: build social connections with many different people Challenge 0 0 0 O Strength Recommendations The following recommendations are based on your results.
+Optimistic: have a positive outlook on life Challenge 0 0 0 Strength Perceptive: keenly aware of your emotions and those of other people Challenge 0 0 0 Strength Regulated: able to manage your emotions and behavior in a variety of situations Challenge 0 0 0 Strength Resilient: can deal with pressure and stress in a healthy way Challenge 0 0 0 O Strength Motivated: persist and overcome difficulties to achieve goals Challenge 0 0 0 O Strength Connected: build social connections with many different people Challenge 0 0 0 O Strength Recommendations The following recommendations are based on your results.
 Select the ones Developing Emotional Intelligence Develop a sense of humor and try to make people laugh without putting would w vork best for you. down Learn to laugh at yourself and endear yourself to others by showing humility ng others Write out your thoughts and create a plan for self-improvement.
 Make accomplish in the next year a list of go als, from easy to difficult, to Volunteer to help others.
 This is especially effective if you are able to inta as at a hospital, homeless shelter, or retirement center teract dire ctly with those yo u are he lping, such Participate regularly in healthy activities that provide stress relief.
 Some music, playing with a pet or talking with a close friend e example: s include e meditat ion, exer rcise, Take responsibility for your problems or difficulties.
 While it is easy to consolution.
 Choose one difficulty you're currently dealing with and figure yourself - Learn to say No when you mean it.
-When you say Yes out of guilt, or Ma problems than you solve in that moment.
-There is no need to be mean can realistically accomplish • • Practice being grateful.
-While it is important to take responsibility for convouself of the good things in your life.
-Once a week, write down what is place each time, so you can easily review the things you were grateful. makes you thankfu ıl.
-Record place each time, so you can easily review the things you were grateful for in the previous week Move outside of your own perspective.
+When you say Yes out of guilt, or Maybe to avoid confrontation, you invite more problems than you solve in that moment.
+There is no need to be mean or selfish.
+Just be assertive about what you can realistically accomplish Practice being grateful.
+While it is important to take responsibility for difficulties, it is just as important to remind yourself of the good things in your life.
+Once a week, write down what makes you thankful.
+Record it in the same place each time, so you can easily review the things you were grateful for in the previous week Move outside of your own perspective.
 When you are critical of other people or ideas, it is often because you only see things from your own perspective.
 Before judging, ask others why they feel the way they do.
 Learn more about people's backgrounds and about cultures that differ from your own.
 Practice listening more than speaking.
 Ask questions respectfully, with the goal of learning about others' views, instead of trying to make your own point oout j.
 Ask